-This evening will feature a world premiere performance of a new work by Anne Carson and Robert Currie inspired by the Cycladic Sculptures.
+This evening will feature a world premiere performance of new work by Anne Carson and Robert Currie inspired by the Cycladic Sculptures.
 With original music by Eyvind Kang and Jessika Kenney.

 The Cycladic Sculptures were created between 5000 and 2400 BC on the Cycladic Islands of Greece set in the Aegean Sea.
 These sculptures possess certain features; they are proportional and simplistic, their arms are folded, and the only facial feature carved was the nose.
 The sculptures have all been excavated at Cycladic cemeteries.